-Obesity cuts are performed by Estonias most experienced surgeons specializing in bariatric surgery.
+Our bariatric surgeries are performed by Estonia´s most experienced surgeons specialized in bariatric surgery.

 The number of people suffering from obesity and related health problems has increased considerably in Finland and Europe in the recent years.
 This has also resulted in a rapid development of the treatment modalities of obesity, including surgical treatment methods.
 The speciality in surgery dealing with obesity is called bariatric surgery.